 With the United Club Infinite card, you’ll get United Club membership which is needed to access the United Club lounges.
 You’ll also need to have a same-day boarding pass to enter the lounge.

 Cardholders can also bring one adult and dependent children under the age of 21, or 2 guests into the lounge.
 Unfortunately, authorized users don’t receive their own access to United Club lounges.

-The United Club Infinite card comes with a $450 annual fee and you’re allowed to enter the United Club lounges when departing and upon arrival.
+The United Club Infinite card comes with a steep annual fee but you’re allowed to enter the United Club lounges when departing and upon arrival.

 So if you happen to pass by a United lounge at your destination, you could make a lounge visit if you wanted a snack or needed a place to rest for a while.

 8. Delta SkyMiles Reserve

 Similar to the above, loyal Delta flyers who’d like Delta SkyMiles Club access may want to look at the Delta SkyMiles Reserve (or the business version of the card, the Delta SkyMiles Reserve for Business).